heisdanielade/heisdanielade/README.md

 ## Hi there, I'm Daniel 👋🏼

-A 2nd-year Computer Science and Econometrics student with experience in QA and Software testing.
+Second-year Computer Science and Econometrics student with experience in QA and Software testing.
 Currently, I am enhancing my skills in backend development with Java and Spring Framework.
 Passionate about contributing to innovative software projects.

 Check out my [website](https://www.heisdanielade.xyz/) .

-For a quick response, Send me an [Email](mailto:danieladeofficial@gmail.com).
+For a faster response, Send me an [Email](mailto:danieladeofficial@gmail.com).

 ## 📦 Arsenal
 **Backend Development:**